itIsKappa/utils/README.md

   provides essential features — add; update; remove — and a tabular display of entered bookmarks.

-The manual for each above can be found in `HELP.md`.
+The manual for each above can be found in `README.md` of their respective directories.